MetaphorData/connectors/metaphor/looker/README.md

 #### Looker Explore/View folder name

-We will put Looker explores and Looker views in a folder in Metaphor, and you can customize the folder name.
+Looker explores and Looker views will be put in a folder named "Looker models" by default.
+You can customize the name by using this config:

 ```yaml
 explore_view_folder_name: "Looker Views & Explores"  # default to "LookML models"